Top

 • Passing a stopped school bus – 5 license points, 4 insurance points

-Accumulating a certain amount of points within a period of time will result in a suspension of your license:
+Accumulating a certain number of points within a period of time will result in a suspension of your license:

 • 12 points or more within 3 years; or